MicrosoftDocs/power-platform/power-platform/developer/catalog/submit-items.md

 ---
-title: "Work with the catalog in Power Platform using code"
+title: "Work with the catalog in Power Platform using code (preview)"
 description: "Learn how to submit items to your organization's catalog of templates and components."
 author: derekkwanpm
 ms.author: derekkwan